TL;DR The redesign of a flagship feature powered by a full-fledged design sprint

 The people wanna know: did that work?

-Some hypothesis were easier to validate than others, right?
-From usability tests we observed quite high task completion rates
+Some hypotheses were easier to validate than others, right?
+From usability tests, we observed higher task completion rates

-Quantitatively speaking, there was a 25% increase on the duration of recordings watched
+Quantitatively speaking, there was a considerable increase in the duration of recordings watched

 What about implementation?
 Was it smooth?